phenology/cgc/manuscript/paper.md

 which CGC is targeting.

-Finally, to the best of our knowledge, CGC is unique in being designed from the outset for use with 'big data' (e.g. by including an implementation that supports distributed data) and in being able to analyze more complex data cubes via tri-clustering.
+Finally, to the best of our knowledge, CGC is unique in being designed from the outset for use with 'big data' (e.g. by including an implementation that supports distributed data), in being able to analyze more complex data cubes via tri-clustering, and in implementing a post-processing cluster refinement step to identify and merge similar co-/tri-clusters.

 # Software package overview